 Les has taught Acting since graduating NIDA in 2003.
 He works with the NIDA Full Time 3rd year students in Screen Acting Performance, as well as Screen Testing and Auditioning.
 He has worked for the NIDA Open Program for over ten years.
 He is currently a Core Tutor with the Screen Actors Studio.
 Les has also taught at ACA, AFTRS, McDonald College and The Hub Studio.

-Les is a highly sought after acting coach, with clients recently booking work in many projects including Peter Allen, Home and Away, Gods of Egypt, Underbelly, Rake, Wolf creek 2, Gallipoli, The Code, Mako Island, A Place to Call Home, Wonderland, Neighbours and Return To Devils’s Playground among many, many more.
+Les is a highly sought after acting coach, with clients recently booking work in many projects including Home and Away, Neighbours, Blockers, Thor 2, Lion, The Kissing Booth, Ladies in Black, Underbelly, Rake, Wolf creek 2, Gallipoli, Unbroken, Bloom, A Place to Call Home, Playing for Keeps, among many, many more.

 Les is passionate about empowering the actor to take charge of their own process and careers.
 Living with Dangerous Inspiration.